MEF Teacher Grant Guidelines (2011)

 Review Committee Members

-Proposals will be reviewed by a committee that includes, but is not limited to, the McKinley Education Foundation Board, a Gallup-McKinley County administrator, and teachers.
+Proposals will be reviewed by a committee that includes, but is not limited to, the McKinley Education Foundation Board, a Gallup-McKinley County administrator, and educators.

 Application, Selection, and Reporting Procedure

-• All applicants must complete the 2011 Grant Proposal Form.
-Proposals not on that form will NOT BE CONSIDERED.
+• All applicants must complete the online application submission Form.
+Submitting proposals in/on another form will NOT BE CONSIDERED.

 • All questions must be answered.